gxlarson/de-id/README.md

 ### 3. Text line orientation estimation
 An entity may appear rotated in a document.
 Or, a document may be rotated.
 We want a way to determine how much rotation an entity or document has.
 It looks like Tesseract/Pytesseract has functionality for estimating this, but we will want to determine how accurate their functionality is.
+See also [this blog post](https://www.kaggle.com/code/dhorvay/pytesseract-orientation-script-detection-osd) on how to use Pytesseract's method.